FAIRplus/the-fair-cookbook/content/recipes/interoperability/identifier-mapping_matched.md

 ## Conclusion

-In this recipe, we have given an overview of the need to map (URL_TO_INSERT_RECORD-NAME_3684 https://fairsharing.org/FAIRsharing.53edcc)  between globally unique and persistent identifier (URL_TO_INSERT_TERM_3683 https://fairsharing.org/search?recordType=identifier_schema) s from different data sources where they cover the same concept, i.e. FAIR (URL_TO_INSERT_RECORD-ABBREV_3685 https://fairsharing.org/FAIRsharing.WWI10U)  principle I3.
+In this recipe, we have given an overview of the need to map (URL_TO_INSERT_RECORD-NAME_1872 https://fairsharing.org/FAIRsharing.53edcc)  between globally unique and persistent identifiers from different data sources where they cover the same concept, i.e. FAIR (URL_TO_INSERT_RECORD-ABBREV_1873 https://fairsharing.org/FAIRsharing.WWI10U)  principle I3.
 We have covered:

-- The idea of data identifier (URL_TO_INSERT_TERM_3686 https://fairsharing.org/search?recordType=identifier_schema)  equivalence;
+- The idea of data identifier equivalence;
-- How to publish and exchange data identifier (URL_TO_INSERT_TERM_3687 https://fairsharing.org/search?recordType=identifier_schema)  equivalences;
+- How to publish and exchange data identifier equivalences;
-- Data identifier (URL_TO_INSERT_TERM_3688 https://fairsharing.org/search?recordType=identifier_schema)  mapping services which can be queried to find equivalences for a given identifier (URL_TO_INSERT_TERM_3689 https://fairsharing.org/search?recordType=identifier_schema) .
+- Data identifier mapping services which can be queried to find equivalences for a given identifier.

-Data identifier (URL_TO_INSERT_TERM_3690 https://fairsharing.org/search?recordType=identifier_schema)  equivalences increase the interoperability between data sources since it allows data about an individual to be integrated together.
+Data identifier equivalences increase the interoperability between data sources since it allows data about an individual to be integrated together.
-As a minimum, you should aim to link your dataset's persistant data identifier (URL_TO_INSERT_TERM_3691 https://fairsharing.org/search?recordType=identifier_schema) s to one major dataset within the community.
+As a minimum, you should aim to link your dataset's persistant data identifiers to one major dataset within the community.
 The [ELIXIR Core Data Resources](https://elixir-europe.org/platforms/data/core-data-resources) provide a useful list of major datasets within the life sciences.

 ### What to read next?

-* {ref}`fcb-find-identifier (URL_TO_INSERT_TERM_3692 https://fairsharing.org/search?recordType=identifier_schema) s`
+* {ref}`fcb-find-identifiers`
 * [The Pistoia Alliance FAIRtoolkit use cases: Adoption and Impact of an identifier policy at Astra-Zeneca](https://fairtoolkit.pistoiaalliance.org/use-cases/adoption-and-impact-of-an-identifier-policy-astrazeneca/)
-* {ref}`fcb-bridged (URL_TO_INSERT_RECORD-NAME_3693 https://fairsharing.org/FAIRsharing.5ry74y) b-recipe`
+* {ref}`fcb-bridged (URL_TO_INSERT_RECORD-NAME_1874 https://fairsharing.org/FAIRsharing.5ry74y) b-recipe`
 * [Dataset Descriptions for the Open Pharmacological Space](http://www.openphacts.org/specs/datadesc/)

 ````{rdmkit_panel}